nikaAerox/alligator/README.md

 - **Taken**
 - **Postponed**

-If no action is taken for a while, the reminder may become **Missed** automatically.
+The reminder will reappear when **Postponed** (1 minutes after for this project) If no action is taken for a while, the reminder may become **Missed** automatically.
+(1 minutes after for this project)

 ---